IHE/HIE-Whitepaper/README.md

 Cross-Community Patient Discovery (XCPD) profile.
 For more information on this profile see Section 4.3.

-The Cross-Community slide deck and webinar, \[see endnote ii\], provide more detail about XCA and XCPD.
+The Cross-Community slide deck and webinar, [Further Reading](#further-reading), provide more detail about XCA and XCPD.

 # Patient identity management